 1. Hiring and Selecting Auditors.
-The Committee will evaluate, determine whether to retain, and determine the fees of any Auditors and any other registered public accounting firm engaged for the financial reporting process.
+The Committee will evaluate, determine whether to retain, and approve the fees of any Auditors and any other registered public accounting firm engaged for the financial reporting process of the Company.
 In addition, the Committee may replace any existing Auditors or other registered public accounting firm engaged for the financial reporting process with a different public accounting firm.

 2. Approving Audit and Non-Audit Engagements.
-The Committee will review audit plans, the adequacy of staffing, the fees to be paid to Auditors, and oversee the negotiation and execution of any engagement letters on behalf of the Company.
+The Committee will review audit plans, the adequacy of staffing, the fees to be paid to Auditors, and oversee the negotiation and execution of any engagement letters with the Auditors on behalf of the Company.
 The Committee will oversee the rotation of the Auditors' partners on the Company's audit engagement team as required by applicable law and stock exchange listing requirements.
-The Committee will approve all audit and non-audit related services that the Auditors provide to the Company before the engagement begins, unless applicable law and stock exchange listing requirements allow otherwise.
-The Committee may establish pre-approval policies and procedures or delegate pre-approval authority to one or more Committee members as permitted by applicable law and stock exchange listing reduirements.
+The Committee, or Chairperson if appropriate, will approve all audit and permissible non-audit related services and fees that the Auditors provide to the Company before the engagement begins, unless applicable law and stock exchange listing requirements allow otherwise.
+The Committee may establish pre-approval policies and procedures or delegate pre-approval authority to one or more Committee members as permitted by applicable law and stock exchange listing requirements.

 3. Auditor Independence.
-At least annually, the Committee will assess the qualifications, performance, and independence of the Auditors, or in the case of prospective Auditors, before they are engaged.
-That assessment will include reviewing written disclosures from any Auditors regarding any relationships they have that may affect independence, as defined by applicable law and stock exchange listing requirements.
-The Committee will review a written statement from any Auditors affirming their independence, and assess, consider, and discuss with them any potential relationships concerning their objectivity and independence.
+At least annually, to the extent required by applicable laws and stock exchange listing requirements, the Committee will assess the qualifications, performance, and independence of the Auditors and the lead audit partner, or in the case of prospective Auditors, before they are engaged.
+That assessment will include reviewing written disclosures from any Auditors regarding any relationships they have that may reasonably be thought to bear on the Auditor's independence, as defined by applicable law and stock exchange listing requirements.
+The Committee will review as appropriate a written statement from any Auditors affirming their independence, and assess, consider, and discuss with them any potential relationships concerning their objectivity and independence.